newrelic/newrelic-opentelemetry-examples/README.md

 * Keeping dependencies (relatively) up to date.
 * Responding to issues related to the example.

+Codeowners are added as collaborators individually and given "write" permissions to the repository.

 Examples without a codeowner may be deleted.

 ## Vulnerabilities